Kiyoto Fujinami: Career

 Following success in karting, headlined by the 2010 CIK-FIA Asia Pacific KF2 Championship, Fujinami entered the Formula Challenge Japan in 2012 as a member of the Nissan Driver Development Programme (NDDP).
-He scored 2 points in his first season on the way to 13th in the championship.
-Returning for 2013, he scored 5 pole positions and 3 podiums over the 12 races, ending with 29 points and 6th in the championship.
+He scored two points in his first season on the way to 13th in the championship.
+Returning for 2013, he scored five pole positions and three podiums over the 12 races, ending with 29 points and sixth in the championship.

 Fujinami transitioned to sports car racing in 2014, racing in the ST-3 class of the Super Taikyu Series with Techno First Racing Team.
-He scored his first class win at Autopolis aboard the #34 Nissan Fairlady Z34.
-In 2015, Fujinami moved up to the ST-X (GT3) class with Team Mach, and won at Okayama in the #5 Nissan GT-R NISMO GT3.
+He scored his first class win at Autopolis aboard the No. 34 Nissan Fairlady Z34.
+In 2015, Fujinami moved up to the ST-X (GT3) class with Team Mach, and won at Okayama in the No. 5 Nissan GT-R NISMO GT3.
 The entry was acquired by GTNET Motor Sports in 2016 where Fujinami continued to race in the ST-X class.

-He helped lead GTNET Motor Sports to consecutive ST-X championships in 2018 and 2019, with overall victories in the Fuji Super TEC 24 Hours in each of these seasons.
+Fujinami helped lead GTNET Motor Sports to consecutive ST-X championships in 2018 and 2019, with overall victories in the Fuji Super TEC 24 Hours in each of these seasons.
 Fujinami added a third Fuji 24 Hours win in 2021.

 For 2018, Fujinami returned to single-seaters with B-Max Racing in the Japanese Formula 3 Championship, but over seven races scored no points finishes.
 He fared better in the 2019 F3 Asian Championship, with 14 points in three races for the team.